 The efficiency variation can be seen in the coefficients of discharge, which vary from around 0.6 for a sharp-edged orifice to just under unity for a venturi meter.
 There are also flow meters which occupy a middle ground between the two, such as the rounded edge manometer.

 One might calibrate a flow meter by measuring its discharge coefficient against the Reynolds Number .
 The meaning of is discussed in the monograph Wind Tunnel Testing.
-To compute the diameter is customarily the large diameter and the velocity the average velocity (uniform velocity across the pipe) as described earlier. if water is being used in the test, typical properties are given in the monograph Variation in Viscosity.
+To compute the diameter is customarily the large diameter and the velocity the average velocity (uniform velocity across the pipe) as described earlier.
+Here are some pointers on getting the Reynolds number right.
+If water is being used in the test, typical properties are given in the monograph Variation in Viscosity.

 As flow meters go, classical flow meters are not as common as they used to be to measure flow.
 We think of other methods as “new” but the Rotameter was first patented in 1908.
 At the right is a variation of the concept dating from 1914.
 Rotameters are still very commonly used, although their accuracy can be highly variable.
 Today we have devices such as paddle wheel and magnetic flowmeters to more accurately measure the flow and to report the results to computer controlled systems.